 \subsection{Parting thoughts}

 In this review we have provided an in-depth look into the theoretical and experimental foundations for semitauonic LFUV measurements.
 This comprised a detailed overview of the theoretical state-of-the-art and an extensive survey of the experimental environments and measurement methodologies at the \bfacs and LHCb.
-We further reexamined the current combinations and NP interpretations of the data as well as their limitations, and the future prospects to control systematic uncertainties, all of which will be crucial for not only establishing a tension with the SM, should one exist, but also understanding the nature of the New Physics responsible for it.
+We further reexamined the current combinations and NP interpretations of the data as well as their limitations, and the future prospects to control systematic uncertainties, all of which will be crucial not only for establishing a tension with the SM, should one exist, but also for understanding the nature of the New Physics responsible for it.

-Driven by the intriguing and persistent anomalies in $\RDx$, the host of planned and ongoing measurements of lepton flavor universality violation in semitauonic $b$-hadron decays will provide new data-driven insights, if not resolutions, for these current LFUV puzzles.
+Driven by the intriguing and persistent anomalies in $\RDx$, the host of planned and ongoing measurements of lepton flavor universality violation in semitauonic $b$-hadron decays will provide new data-driven insights into, if not resolutions for, the current LFUV puzzles.
 A golden era in flavor physics is just ahead of us.

 \makeatletter \section\t@section \makeatother